Trio caught and charged in 'passenger jump-in scheme'

 Three Lower Mainland residents have been fined a total of $5,000 plus jail time after being found guilty of making fraudulent injury claims from a crash two of them were never even involved in.

-Thai Yuen (Lisa) Vo, her sister Michelle Vo and friend Ryan Rillo all claimed they were injured in a crash while exiting a parking lot at a Surrey gas station in June 2013.
+Lisa, her sister Michelle and friend Ryan all claimed they were injured in a crash while exiting a parking lot at a Surrey gas station in June 2013.
 As ICBC's claims adjusters took a closer look, the stories didn't add up and ICBC's Special Investigation Unit (SIU) was brought in.
 Upon further inspection, SIU found these significant inconsistencies:

 Passengers involved: Lisa, Ryan and Michelle, all of adult age, claimed they were each injured in the crash.
 However, according to the other driver involved in the collision, Lisa was driving the vehicle with two child passengers.